Etiology of Lung Abscess

 Staphylococci Staphylococcal Infections Staphylococci are gram-positive aerobic organisms.
 Staphylococcus aureus is the most pathogenic; it typically causes skin infections and sometimes pneumonia, endocarditis, and osteomyelitis... read more —sometimes methicillin-resistant Staphylococcus aureus Antibiotic resistance Staphylococci are gram-positive aerobic organisms.
 Staphylococcus aureus is the most pathogenic; it typically causes skin infections and sometimes pneumonia, endocarditis, and osteomyelitis... read more (MRSA)

 Rare cases of pulmonary gangrene or fulminant pneumonia with sepsis have been reported with pathogens such as MRSA, Pneumococcus, and Klebsiella.
-Some patients, especially those from developing countries, are at risk of abscess due to Mycobacterium tuberculosis Tuberculosis (TB) Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more , and rare cases are due to amebic infection (eg, with Entamoeba histolytica Amebiasis Amebiasis is infection with Entamoeba histolytica.
+Some patients, especially those from developing countries, are at risk of abscess due to Mycobacterium tuberculosis Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more , and rare cases are due to amebic infection (eg, with Entamoeba histolytica Amebiasis Amebiasis is infection with Entamoeba histolytica.
 It is acquired by fecal-oral transmission.
 Infection is commonly asymptomatic, but symptoms ranging from mild diarrhea to severe dysentery... read more ), paragonimiasis, or infection with Burkholderia pseudomallei.

 Introduction of these pathogens into the lungs first causes inflammation, which, over a week or two, leads to tissue necrosis and then abscess formation.
 The abscess usually ruptures into a bronchus, and its contents are expectorated, leaving an air- and fluid-filled cavity.
 In about 10% of cases, direct or indirect extension (via bronchopleural fistula) into the pleural cavity can result in empyema.